-The Foster Care Council has opened Studio ThriftyFor the Kids, a non-profit, boutique-style store where foster parents can bring their foster children to shop for clothing and other basic necessities at no cost to the families.
-Studio ThriftyFor the Kids is located in Idle Hour Shopping Center on Richmond Road behind Penn Station.
+The Foster Care Council has opened Studio Thrifty4 the Kids, a non-profit, boutique-style store where foster parents can bring their foster children to shop for clothing and other basic necessities at no cost to the families.
+Studio Thrifty4 the Kids is located in Idle Hour Shopping Center on Richmond Road behind Penn Station.

-The Foster Care Council’s office is located in the Studio ThriftyFor the Kids space.
-The Foster Care Council’s staff operates the store with help from volunteers as needed to accept donations, clean, tag and inventory clothing and accessories.
+he Foster Care Council’s staff operates the store with help from volunteers and interns as needed to accept donations, clean, tag and inventory clothing and accessories.
 Shopping is scheduled by appointment only to create a safe space where the staff can assist foster families and take care of each foster child’s individual needs.
-The shop is not be open to the public.
+The shop is not open to the public.

 Donations are greatly appreciated.
-To schedule a donation drop-off please contact Cassie Slone, Executive Director for The Foster Care Council, by email at email@example.com, by phone at (239) 248-7699 or visit our booking page.
-Studio ThriftyFor the Kids has specific guidelines for donated items that will be accepted and placed in the store.
+To schedule a donation drop-off please contact Cassie Slone, Executive Director for The Foster Care Council, by email at email@example.com, by text at 239.248.7699 or Click the button below to send us a message on Facebook.
+Studio Thrifty4 the Kids has specific guidelines for donated items that will be accepted and placed in the store.

 Please ensure that your gently-worn donations are high-quality: not ripped, stained, broken, or missing pieces.
 We ask that all donations come from smoke-free homes.